-I remember when I returned to writing this blog in March 2020 after almost two years of hiatus, there were only 56 views and 37 people who clicked the links during that month.
+When I returned to writing this blog in March 2020 after almost two years of hiatus, the blog received only 56 views from 37 people.

 When I started writing, I hoped to have at least one person visiting the blog read what I wrote daily.
-However, 30 months later, the viewership grew from less than 100 to thousands of monthly readers.
+However, 39 months later, the viewership grew from less than 100 to 5,000 monthly readers.

 Look From a Longer Timeframe

 There are many ways for us to improve in almost anything, and if we look at our daily output, we may be disheartened because it may look flat or even declining.

 However, if we zoom out and look at our improvements from a longer timeframe, we will realize how much we have improved and how far we've gone.

 When I started writing on this blog in 2017, I was nowhere near the writing skills I have today (though I still have much to learn).
 I was very insecure and wanted to hide what I wrote.

 However, as the years passed and my skills improved, I also gained the self-confidence to share it on my social media accounts because I write with a purpose.

 Showing up requires discipline - a lot of it.
 We must understand that we will not always be at our best, but we can still do what we can.

 Don't give up when you're just starting and it feels like nothing is happening.
 Remember that the positive things we do daily will add up, even if they are little, resulting in improvement.